swiftlang/swift-foundation/Proposals/0011-concurrency-safe-notifications.md

 ### Interoperability with `Notification`

-Clients can migrate information to and from existing `Notification` types using `NotificationCenter.Message.makeMessage(:Notification)` and `NotificationCenter.Message.makeNotification(:Self)`.
+Clients can migrate information to and from existing `Notification` types using `NotificationCenter.Message.makeMessage(_:)` and `NotificationCenter.Message.makeNotification(_:)`.
 Implementing these enables the mixing of posters and observers between the `Notification` and `NotificationCenter.Message` types:

 ```swift
 struct EventDidOccur: NotificationCenter.Message {